A mediated divorce involves the use a neutral third-party mediator to help both parties resolve the issues associated with their divorce.

 Other benefits of a mediated divorce include the following:

-As a divorce coach, I co-mediate with Alan Boudreau, an attorney.
+As a divorce coach, I co-mediate with an attorney or financial neutral.
 As a team, we provide our clients with the insight and expertise from our legal and psychological backgrounds to promote a respectful, collaborative and productive mediated divorce process.
 Our goal is to work with clients to create divorce settlements that are mutually acceptable and support the long-term well-being of both parties and their children.